 5. Get good antivirus software

-You should always have good antivirus software on your computer to protect yourself from malware, hacks, and cyberattacks.
-This is even more important if you’re going to be downloading torrents, as you’ll be opening up your device to other connections – and some of these may have bad intentions.
+You should always have quality antivirus software on your computer to protect yourself from malware, hacks, and cyberattacks.
+This is even more important if you’re going to be downloading torrents, as you’ll be opening up your device to other connections - and some of these may have bad intentions.

 Brands such as Norton and McAfee have been making top-tier antivirus solutions for years.
 If you have a good antivirus product in place on your device, it will monitor and scan any files you download and immediately let you know if there’s any malware.
 Good antivirus software will usually also then remove or isolate the malware before it has a chance to do any damage, so you can torrent safely.

 However, some types of viruses and malware find a way of sneaking through, so a good idea could be to double up your protection by installing a VPN that has robust security features too.
-If you have a VPN that’s blocking malware as well as an antivirus program set up, you should be well protected from bad torrents.
+If you have such a tool that’s blocking malware as well as an antivirus program set up, you should be well protected from bad torrents.

 Why is a VPN necessary for safe torrenting?